In 2009, Jhpiego joined the fight against HIV/AIDS in eSwatini.

 - In 2019, Jhpiego re-initiated VMMC work in eSwatini with funding from the U.S. Centers for Disease Control and Prevention.
-These efforts focus on VMMC service delivery while improving safety and quality, demand creation, monitoring and evaluation, and supply chain management.
+To date, Jhpiego has supported VMMC services for more than 19,000 men and boys.

 Our Work in eSwatini

-Technical Assistance to Provide High-Quality Voluntary Medical Male Circumcision
+Support to Above-the-Line Voluntary Medical Male Circumcision Promotion Activities

 At the request of eSwatini’s Ministry of Health, the Joint United Nations Programme on HIV/AIDS (UNAIDS) is providing Jhpiego with funds for above-the-line promotional activities such as radio programs, TV talk shows and branding of taxis for VMMC service promotion.
 These funds support critical VMMC activities not currently covered by funds from the U.S. Centers for Disease Control and Prevention (CDC).